norbieG/PriorityQueue/README.md

-This code implements a priority queue ("PQ") collection using several internal data structures, using pointers, arrays, dynamic memory allocation, linked lists, and heaps.
+My implementation of priority queue ("PQ") collection.
+I am using several internal data structures, using pointers, arrays, dynamic memory allocation, linked lists, and heaps.
+It is my solution to CS106B project "PriorityQueue".